 To the best of our knowledge, this report and its contents have been prepared in accordance with generally recognized and accepted actuarial principles and practices that are consistent with the Code of Professional Conduct and applicable Actuarial Standards of Practice set out by the Actuarial Standards Board.
-The schedules provided for financial reporting purposes have been prepared in accordance with our understanding of generally accepted accounting principles as promulgated by the GASB.
 Furthermore, as credentialed actuaries, we meet the Qualification Standards of the American Academy of Actuaries to render the opinion contained in this report.
 This report does not address any contractual or legal issues.
 We are not attorneys and our firm does not provide any legal services or advice.

-This report was prepared for the System for the purposes described herein.
-This report is not intended to benefit any third party, and Cheiron assumes no duty or liability to any such party.
+This report was prepared for the System for the purposes described herein and for the use by the plan auditor in completing an audit related to the matters herein.
+Other users of this report are not intended users as defined in the Actuarial Standards of Practice, and Cheiron assumes no duty or liability to any other user.

-William R. Hallmark, ASA, EA, FCA, MAAA Consulting Actuary
+William R. Hallmark, ASA, EA, FCA, MAAA